-RDF, as its name states, is a framework to describe resources used in the web.
+RDF, as its name states, is a framework to describe resources used on the web.
 It is a standard developed by the World Wide Web Consortium (W3C) intended to describe metadata – data of data.
-This description allows for computers to understand the information contained in your human-readable document, and the fact that it is standardized provides a set of rules for collaborative systems to understand each other’s data.
+This description allows computers to understand the information contained in your human-readable document, and the fact that it is standardized provides a set of rules for collaborative systems to understand each other’s data.
 The way you describe data when using RDF is through simple statements that have a subject, a predicate, and an object.

 Take as an example the phrase: “Paul lives in San Francisco”.
-We are stating something about Paul, therefore, that is the subject we are talking about.
+We are stating something about Paul.
+Therefore, that is the subject we are talking about.
 Now, what are we stating about him?
 Where he lives, which is the predicate or verb in our statement.
 Finally, San Francisco is the object the predicate is referring to.
 Given the three parts in every RDF statement, they are also known as triples.
 This statement, written in a different manner, is a simple example of RDF.

 There are multiple syntaxes you can use to write RDF, which is great because you get multiple options to choose from.
-The most popular ones are JSON-LD, TriG, Turtle and XML RDF.
+The most popular ones are JSON-LD, TriG, Turtle, and XML RDF.
 The W3C has developed specifications for these, which you can find on the W3C website.